Parliamentary elections are nearing in Bhutan. Political parties have started to announce their candidates.

 Signed during the visit of Bangladesh Prime Minister Sheikh Hasina to Bhutan in April 2017, the agreement plans to do...
 More

 Bhutan has more to gain by graduating from the least developed country (LDC) category in the UN’s list to a developing country, a senior UN official said.

 The 12th Round of Bhutan-India Meeting on Border Management and Security held in Thimphu on 13 November.
-The meeting is an important forum to hold discussions on issues relating to border management and...
-More
+The meeting is an important forum to hold discussions on issues relating to border management and security.

 Months after Indian and Chinese troops disengaged after a standoff situation on the Doklam plateau of Bhutan, India and the Himalayan kingdom held the annual bilateral development cooperation talks in New Delhi.

 Terming the talks...
 More

 The sixth Bhutan-India Development Cooperation Talks of the 11th Plan will be held Friday (Nov 10) in New Delhi, India, a press release from Bhutanese foreign ministry said.

-Foreign secretary Sonam Tshong is leading...
+Foreign secretary Sonam Tshong is leading the...
 More

 While Bhutan’s exports to Bangladesh have been increasing rapidly over the years, increase in imports from Bangladesh has been meager.

 This was highlighted by the Bangladeshi delegation during the third meeting of the joint working...
 More